-- 2. Make vowel quadrilateral diagrams for all the diphthongs of SSBE, showing the position of the first and second elements and drawing lines and arrows connecting them. - detailed 3.
-Give as а description as vou can of the vowels in the following words: father, leaving, hear, thoroughly, fast, haste, lookalike, sausage, ooze - 4.
-Explain the articulatory difference between consonants and vowels - 5.
+- Make vowel quadrilateral diagrams for all the diphthongs of SSBE, showing the position of the first and second elements and drawing lines and arrows connecting them. - Give as detailed a description as you can of the vowels in the following words: father, leaving, hear, thoroughly, fast, haste, lookalike, sausage, ooze - Explain the articulatory difference between consonants and vowels - 5.
 What are the criteria used to describe vowels? - 6.
-Using the IPA symbols, place the English vowels in the following diagram, which is an abstract version of the oral cavity: front central back high mid low
+Using the IPA symbols, place the English vowels in the following diagram, which is an abstract version of the oral cavity:

+front central back